PierfrancescoSoffritti/android-youtube-player/README.md

 The minimum API level supported by this library is API 17.

 ### Core
 The *core* module contains the YouTube Player.
+It's all you need to play YouTube videos in your app.
 ```
 dependencies {
   implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:8.0.0'